 It is also a known fact that good customer service means good business.
 And good customer service never ends at a sale; it continues way beyond that.

-This is a digital mirror that a customer stands in front of and keeps twirling.
+This is a digital mirror that a customer stands in front of and keeps twirling in front of.
 A hidden camera takes eight-second videos of you spinning.
-On playback, a buyer can see himself from all angles.
+On playback, a buyer can see themselves from all angles.

-With newer technologies such as AI in the picture now, retailers such as Neiman can use them to create even “more meaningful” customer experiences.
+With newer technologies such as AI now in play, retailers like Neiman can use them to create even “more meaningful” customer experiences.

-In fact, Neiman is believed to be already contemplating AI and augmented reality to be built into the buying experience of a customer.
+In fact, Neiman is believed to be already contemplating incorporating AI and augmented reality into the customer buying experience.

-The use of AI in a buyer’s journey, for now, maybe in an early stage, with some brands testing the water by introducing chatbots.
+The use of AI in a buyer’s journey, for now, may be in its early stages, with some brands testing the waters by introducing chatbots.

-But experts believe the day is not far off when AI will affect every stage of the customer journey – from marketing messages, ads, product design, and shipping.
+But experts believe the day is not far off when AI will affect every stage of the customer journey – from marketing messages and ads to product design and shipping.

-Virtual shopping assistants or recommendation engines that help consumers find a product from catalogs is another area where AI is helping.
+Virtual shopping assistants or recommendation engines that help consumers find products in catalogs are another area where AI is helping.

-Even real-time recommendations even as a shopper is in the store looking up what’s on display, turn the entire experience into a one-on-one level.
+Even real-time recommendations, as a shopper looks up what’s on display, turn the entire experience into a one-on-one experience.

 Here are the many ways in which AI is helping customers: